bsebesta/portfolio-v2/content/notes/what-is-ux.md

 ## UX as Principle
 From this truth, emerges a principle: we should be laser-focused on our users.
 We do everything in our power to serve the human being experiencing our design.
 We should be human-centric.

 Jeff Bezos calls this "customer obsession."
-Though I don't love the idea of being "obssessed" with users—in truth, we're mindful of other factors, such as business needs, technical constraints, the like—it's a useful exaggeration to make a critical point: we never drop our gaze from being focused on the users.
+And obsession is a useful exaggeration, because it makes a critical point: we never drop our gaze from being focused on the users.
 And we use whatever tools necessary (personas, job stories, etc) to keep our focus thus.
 Because we know that, at the end of the day, it's in our best interest to make a product that makes our customers happy and coming back[^1].
 And the only way to know that is to know our product's users intimately, and listen to them.

-(One caveat: although being human-centric is vital, we must also keep a wider aperture that encompasses the business, the market, and user's broader context.
-This is systems thinking, and it can help us understand any potential cascade of unintended consequences; see the next point!)
+(One caveat: although being human-centric is vital, we have to also keep a wider aperture that encompasses the business, the market, constraints, and a user's broader context.
+Systems Thinking, too, can help us keep an eye for unintended consequences that can easily slip past our awareness if we're single-mindedly about "the user."[^6])

 ## UX as Posture
 We aren't our users!
 And our users aren't us.
 So UX requires a posture of _epistemic humility_—humility about what we know, and how we know it.
 It requires a _willingness to be wrong_.